Skyline operator: Implementation

-The skyline operator can be implemented directly in SQL using current SQL constructs, but this has been shown to be very slow.
+The skyline operator can be implemented directly in SQL using current SQL constructs, but this has been shown to be very slow in disk-based database systems.
 Other algorithms have been proposed that make use of divide and conquer, indices, MapReduce and general-purpose computing on graphics cards.
 Skyline queries on data streams (i.e. continuous skyline queries) have been studied in the context of parallel query processing on multicores, owing to their wide diffusion in real-time decision making problems and data streaming analytics.